medilies/glpi-docker/README.md

 -   It is vital for the security of your deployment to edit the sercrets values within `./secrets`
 -   Open `./docker-compose.yml` and edit the the lines where you see the comment `# CHANGE` to suit your environment

-## TODO:
+## TODO

 -   Add interactivity to the shell scripts to select plugins to install and which versions
 -   Integrate OCS

 ## LICENCE

-The project is under the MIT licence so feel free to fork it and contribute to it :)
+The project is under the MIT licence so feel free to fork it and contribute to it 🚦🟩